-All candidates will also receive a manual 6-8 weeks before their course and APLS recommends at least 8 hours reading time, as the manual contains close to 400 pages.
+All candidates will also receive a digital copy of the APLS manual 6-8 weeks before their course and APLS recommends at least 8 hours reading time, as the manual contains close to 400 pages.

 Though places are sometimes still available up to the day before a course, we strongly advise against booking with less than a month until a course due to the intensive preparation demands.

-The three day course is intensive with full days and a social dinner and most candidates find it impossible to catch up with reading during the course.
+The three day course is intensive with full days, and most candidates find it impossible to catch up with reading during the course.
 So please allow plenty of time to prepare in advance and ensure you have read and understood the online learning and manual in full.

-You will receive an APLS manual and pre-course pack which includes all the information about your course.
-APLS candidates will receive access to the pre-course online learning, accessible via www.apls.org.au.
+You will receive a digital copy of the APLS manual and pre-course pack which includes all the information about your course.
+APLS candidates will receive access to the pre-course online learning, accessible via My APLS.
+For candidates on 2023 courses, your online learning access will be available by early 2023, or at the latest six weeks before your face-to-face course.
 PLS candidates will also receive a pre-course MCQ.
 The manual and pre-course paperwork will either be sent to your home address or via email, or in the case of PLS, it will be distributed by your local hospital.

 How do I access the pre-course online learning?

-Log into www.apls.org.au and click the APLS Online Learning orange button in the right hand side user panel.
+Log into My APLS and click the APLS Online Learning tab.

-You will be granted access from the time you register and pay for the course until one month following the face-to-face program.
+Your access is available from the day you register and pay for the course until one month following the face-to-face program.

 Yes.
 Preparation is essential to get the best outcomes from your APLS course and completing the online learning before the course is mandatory.